Introduction to IPSec

 Given below are some applications of IPSec:

-2. To Set up communication with other organizations: As IP security allows connection between various branches of the organization, it can also be used to connect the networks of various organizations in a secure manner.
+- To Set up Communication with other Organizations: As IP security allows connection between various branches of the organization, it can also be used to connect the networks of various organizations in a secure manner.

-3. Secure branch office connectivity: IPSec allows an organization to set an IPSec enabled the network to securely connect all its branches over the internet.
+- Secure Branch office Connectivity: It allows an organization to set an IPSec enabled the network to securely connect all its branches over the internet.
 This feature reduces the expense of the organization that needs for connecting the organization branches across the cities or countries.

-- IPSec allows fast traveling to have secure access to the corporate network.
+- It allows fast traveling to have secure access to the corporate network.

 - It allows interconnectivity between branches of the organization in a Secure and inexpensive manner.